dupreehkuda/bookpicker/README.md

 # Clubvent
-Clubvent is a telegram bot for picking random club member suggestion for a club event.
+clubvent is a telegram bot for picking random subject from club members' suggestions for a club event

 For example, you have a book club or a movie club and picking subject, in this case a book or a movie, starts being problematic as more people